-The CEO of Foundation, Kayvon Tehranian says, “One thing I would just share with you is that Nyan Cat was worth almost a million dollars when it was auctioned.
+The CEO of the Foundation, Kayvon Tehranian says, “One thing I would just share with you is that Nyan Cat was worth almost a million dollars when it was auctioned.
 But I can tell you right now, if you auctioned it again, it would be worth more than that.”

 Ever since the Nyan Cat was sold, many memes owners also decided to mint their NFT on the marketplace.
-In a way, Nyan Cat is a trend-setter for NFT memes in mainstream pop culture.
+In a way, Nyan Cat is a trendsetter for NFT memes in mainstream pop culture.

-2: Bad Luck Brian NFT: $36,000
+2. Bad Luck Brian NFT: $36,000

 If you grew up with the internet, you might remember some of the earliest memes that were widely used on Facebook or Twitter in almost every situation, Bad Luck Brian was one of those classic memes.

-It didn’t end with just becoming a meme; instead, the crypt community turned it into an NFT and sold it at the price of $36,000 in the marketplace in March 2021.
+It didn’t end with just becoming a meme; instead, the crypt community turned it into an NFT meme and sold it at the price of $36,000 in the marketplace in March 2021.

-3: Grumpy Cat Meme: $78,000
+3. Grumpy Cat NFT Meme: $78,000

-We all have seen the Grumpy cat meme on Twitter, Facebook, and even on Reddit.
+We all have seen the Grumpy cat meme on Twitter, Facebook, and even Reddit.
 So, what if we told you this is also an NFT meme owned by an anonymous user?
 With all the NFT craze, Grumpy Cat also made it to the crypto universe.

 Grumpy Cat became an internet meme when the owner of Tardar Sauce (its real name) posted an image on Reddit on September 23, 2012, with the caption “Meet Grumpy Cat.”
 The internet is already a fan of cats, the image became more than just an adoration.

-Grumpy Cat was featured in the “Grumpy Cat’s Worst Christmas Ever” movie, A Grumpy Cat book became The New York Times’ best-seller, and Grumpy Cat also became a mascot for “Friskies.”
+Grumpy Cat was featured in the “Grumpy Cat’s Worst Christmas Ever” movie, A Grumpy Cat book became The New York Times best-seller, and Grumpy Cat also became a mascot for “Friskies.”
 All because of one image.

 Sadly, the Grumpy Cat passed away in 2019 but the memes have kept her alive.
 The Grumpy Cat NFT meme was listed by the owner on 13 March 2021, which sold out instantly for 44.2 ETH, around $78,000.

-4: Scumbag Steve NFT: $57,000
+4. Scumbag Steve NFT: $57,000

-The Scumbag Steve is an image of a 16-year-old Blake Boston captured by his mother in 2006 and was uploaded on MySpace, which became a center of laughter among users.
+Scumbag Steve is an image of a 16-year-old Blake Boston captured by his mother in 2006 and was uploaded on MySpace, which became a center of laughter among users.
 The meme doesn’t just end there, Blake decided to make this image the cover for his rap album, Beantown Mafia.

 Seeing that the internet still hasn’t moved on from the classic meme, Blake decided to mint it on the marketplace.
 The NFT meme sold out for $57,000, bringing him more profit than his rap album.

-5: Overly Attached Girlfriend: $400,000
+5. Overly Attached Girlfriend NFT meme: $400,000

-Uploaded by Morris for Justin Bieber’s contest “Girlfriend,” a POV video about an Overly Attached Girlfriend made the world burst into laughter 10 years ago.
+Uploaded by Laina Morris for Justin Bieber’s contest “Girlfriend,” a POV video about an Overly Attached Girlfriend made the world burst into laughter 10 years ago.
 This video was not only Morris’ pathway to becoming an internet personality but also widely used on Twitter and Reddit in almost every situation.

 Later in 2019, Morris retired from YouTube as she suffered from symptoms of depression and anxiety but the meme never died out.
 In 2021, the crypto community brought the meme back by turning it into an NFT.

-The Overly Attached Girlfriend NFT meme was sold for 200 ETH, around 400,000 dollars, becoming one of the most expensive NFT memes in the marketplace.
+The Overly Attached Girlfriend NFT meme was sold for 200 ETH, around 411,000 dollars, becoming one of the most expensive NFT memes in the marketplace.